Zverik/ideas/overmap/index.md

 this also would be used to reference it.
 The result might be just a plain text file.

 Said correlation file can be then used for [dashcamref](../dashcamref/).

+Also we can add waypoints.
+Either static (from waypoints in GPX I guess), or moving (separate GPX).